Shadowdevsbu/shadowdevsbu/README.md

 ## About Us

-ShadowDevs is a community of passionate developers at [Your University's Name], committed to pushing the boundaries of software development and innovation.
+ShadowDevs is a community of passionate developers at Babcock University, committed to pushing the boundaries of software development and innovation.
 We thrive in the shadows, tackling challenges that pave the way for a brighter, tech-driven future.

 ## Our Mission

 🌐 Our mission is to empower students to code collaboratively, contribute to real-world projects, and enhance their skills in a supportive community.

-## Repositories

-Explore our repositories to discover the projects and initiatives we're working on.
-From coding challenges to innovative solutions, there's something for every developer.

-### Sample Repository

-- [**Project Name**](link/to/project): A brief description of the project.

 ## Getting Started